actionhero/actionhero/docs/core/chat.md

 ## Middleware

-There are 3 types of middelware you can install for the chat system: `say`, `join`, and `leave`.
+There are 4 types of middelware you can install for the chat system: `say`, `onSayReceive`, `join`, and `leave`.
 All chat callbacks process serially and require a callback.
 This means that you can use a number of middleware to control things like room authentication and message logging/parsing.
 This is a signifigant change from earlier versions of actionhero.

 ### Methods
-The 3 middleware controll methods are:
+The 4 middleware controll methods are:

 {% highlight javascript %}
 var chatMiddleware = {